jinghuazhao/INF/docs/rsid/README.md

 Eearlier experiments were done with `coloc.sb` (clumsy) and `coloc.R` (with pQTLtools) as well as `fastenloc.sb`.

-Multitrait counterparts were also done with HyPrColoc as in `rs12075.sh` and `LTBR.sh`.
+Multitrait counterparts were also done with HyPrColoc as in `rs12075.sh` and `LTBR.sh` (stack_assoc_plot + HyPrColoc/PWCoCo).
+Stacked association plots were done with `IL.18-rs385076.sh` and `OPG-TRANCE.sh`.

+and `LTBR.sh` contains a routine to generate tabix-indexed blood cell traits.

 ## Mendelian Randomization